catarak/creating-digital-instruments-in-max/README.md

   * Working in groups of 2, make a patch that expands upon the techniques we just learned.
 You can either use a provided sound file, or make your own.

 #### Part 2: 2 hours
-* ~50 min - Further explorations in how to manipulate a sound file
+* ~50 min - Further explorations in how to manipulate a sound
   * Vocoder
   * Sequencer
 * ~30 min - Integrate a controller/Create custom interface